How much is 12GB of data and do I need more than that?

 Since videos require your phone to download and stream both audio and visual content at the same time, they use a lot more data than your average song file.
 However, just like listening to music, the amount of data you use when watching videos will depend on the quality of the content, the length, and the streaming service you choose.

-If you use the “Save Data” option on Netflix, however, you can get around 6 hours of content out of every GB.
+If you use the “Save Data” option on Netflix, however, you can get around 6 hours of content out of every gigabyte.
 This means you can potentially watch up to 72 hours of content.
-Alternatively, switching to the highest possible resolution for your content will consume 1GB of data every 20 minutes, so you’ll only get around 4 hours of content in total.
+Alternatively, switching to the highest possible resolution for your content will consume upwards of 1GB of data every 20 minutes, so you’ll only get around 4 hours of content in total.

 Social media browsing